 The jungle experience is always two days before and after the Full Moon Party.
 More likely to warm up the environment of Full Moon Party.
 The Half Moon Party is held twice a month, one week before and after the full moon.
 The Black Moon Party is held once a month, two weeks before or after the full moon.
 Both of them are held in a smaller venue of Baan Tai Beach.
 You can expect a pleasant beach party, which is much smaller than the Full Moon Party, so there is a more intimate and welcoming atmosphere, paying more attention to music rather than getting blackout drunk.

 P.S.
 Due to the Thai law and noise, the Half Moon Party and the Black Moon Party had once been forbidden around 2005 and 2017 which is the Thai royal funeral.
-For the latest dates and itineraries of Half Moon and Black Moon Party, please contact with us.
+For the latest dates and itineraries of Half Moon and Black Moon Party.

 How to get to Koh Phangan for Full Moon Party